lab23UGD/VCexomes/README.md

 here, the defects that were fixed, the commented-out blocks that were restored, and the points that still need confirming against the run log.

-## Citation

-If you use this pipeline, please cite it as: Moya-Valera C. VCexomes: germline variant calling pipeline for whole-exome sequencing.
-Genomics and Diabetes Unit, INCLIVA Biomedical Research Institute, Valencia, Spain.